Tuesday, November 6, 2018

 -- Jean-Marie Pfaff is the only one foreign goalkeepers who is considered an all-timer over here.
 So I have difficulty to find two other foreign keepers.

 -- From my research, Ladislav Jirasek was the only other foreign keeper who started regularly for Bayern Munich.
-There are limited information on his background on the internet.
-He was born in Prague, Czechoslovakia, but he was playing for German clubs when he was only 20 years old.
-He seemed to be the starting keeper for Bayern Munich in the 1950's before the birth of Bundesliga.
-His nationality was often listed as Czech, but he represented Saarland once in 1954 while he was playing Borussia Neunkirchen at the time.
-However, he was also cited as a non-native player for them.
-So I decided to count him as a foreigner.
+There is limited information on his background on the internet.
+He was born in Czechoslovakia in 1927, but he was playing for German clubs when he was only 20 years old.
+He started his career with Stuttgart Kickers in 1949.
+He seemed to be the starting keeper for Bayern Munich between 1950 and 1952 before the birth of Bundesliga.
+While playing for Borussia Neunkirchen between 1952 and 1961, he was capped once by Saarland in 1954 against Uruguay.
+He also played a single game for Saarland B team in the same year.
+His nationality was often listed as Czech, but since he represented Saarland, a team considered one of the many German national teams during the Cold War era, he was officially cap-tied to a German national team.
+Therefore, he is considered a German player.

 -- Both Pepe Reina and Zlatko Skoric (Yugoslavia) were backup keepers for a single season.
 I took Reina because I knew him better as a player.
 He only played 4 games for them, collecting a single red card.
 The other keepers were Robert Dekeyser (Belgium) and Ivan Lucic (Austria).

 -- Bayern Munich has two great foreign right backs, namely Willy Sagnol and Johnny Hansen.
-Sagnol belonged to my all-time Bayern team and Hansen was very close to making that team.
-David Alaba and Hasan Salihamidžić can also play there and they are important players.
-I put both of them on this all-time team, but they were not selected as rightbacks.
+Sagnol belonged to my all-time Bayern team while Hansen was very close to making that team.
+Hansen notably scored the first goal in a Bundesliga match at Munich's Olympic Stadium.
+I also selected Hasan Salihamidžić as a right winger, but he could also play over here.
+I had no space for Benjamin Pavard, Rafinha, Jorginho.
 Rafinha was also a long-time rightback for the club.
 Jorginho was restricted to a backup for a long period of time in Munich.

 -- Most of the outfielders selected had a lengthy career with the club, but Xabi Alonso was only here for three seasons at the end of his career.
 However, he made the Bundesliga Best XI for the season 2014-2015.
 I also selected him for his passing skills.
 Lerby also only played three seasons, but he played in Munich at his prime.